flatironinstitute/sciware/23_CommandLine/main.md

 ### Shell

-- A _shell_ is a program that lets you send commands to the OS to run
+- A _shell_ is a program that lets you pass commands to the OS
   - e.g. "run program `xyz.exe` on input files `a`, `b`, `c` and write the output to file `q.out`"
-  - Notice: most commands are actually *other installed programs*
+  - Most commands are actually *other installed programs*
 - Shell is usually the first program that runs in a terminal
 - Idea dates back to 1970s